influxdata/docs-v2/content/resources/how-to-guides/assigning-more-than-four-states.md

 weight: 101
 ---
 ## Problem
-Users want to use the monitor package and take advantage of functions like monitor.stateChanges().
-However, the monitor.stateChanges() function only
+Users want to use the monitor package and take advantage of functions like [monitor.stateChangesOnly(](flux/v0.x/stdlib/influxdata/influxdb/monitor/statechangesonly/).
+However, the monitor.stateChangesOnly() function only allows you to monitor four states: "crit", "warn", "ok", and "info".
+Users want to be able to assign and monitor state changes across more than four states or define custom states.

-## Solution 1
+## Solution
 Define your own custom `stateChangesOnly()` function.
 Use the function from the source code here and alter it to accommodate more than four levels.
 Here we account for six different levels instead of just four.

 ```js